darrenjs/wampcc/README.md

 ./configure  --prefix=/var/tmp/wampcc_install  --with-libuv=/opt/libuv-1.10.2 --with-jansson=/opt/jansson-2.7
 ```

-Note that the locations of *libuv* and *jansson* will be specific to your host, and will not likely exactly match this example.
+Note that the locations of *libuv* and *jansson* will be specific to your host, and will unlikely match this example.

 Finally the build and install steps are run: